VOA Broadcasting in Bangla (and Rohingya)

 Lifeline – A 30-minute news and music program in the Rohingya language airs on short wave and medium wave at 7:30 a.m.
 EDT.
-Content is produced in both Washington, D.C. and from the Rohingya camps in Bangladesh.
+Content is produced in both Washington, D.C. and the Rohingya camps in Bangladesh.

 Hello America – A weekly glimpse on international issues, as well as interviews with prominent Americans and Bangladeshis.
 It provides a bridge between two cultures, depicting real life experiences of ordinary Americans and Bangladeshi/South Asian immigrants in the U.S. It airs every Saturday at 11:20 p.m. and repeats Sundays at 11:40 a.m.

-VOA 60 USA – A fast-paced one-minute weekly TV roundup of the latest news from the U.S. It airs four days a week at 7 p.m. and 11 p.m. local time during affiliate station DESH TV’s prime time newscast.
+VOA 60 USA – A fast-paced one-minute weekly TV roundup of the latest news from the U.S. It airs five days a week at 7 p.m. and 11 p.m. local time during affiliate station DESH TV’s prime time newscast.